If you are planning on going to Italy, this list of Things to Know Before Traveling To Italy will definitely make your trip more unforgettable.

-You cannot purchase a ticket on city busses
+25. You cannot purchase a city bus ticket on the bus but can pay by card.

-Although it’s ok to purchase your ticket on intercity busses, it’s not possible on busses or tram that circulate around a city.
+Although it’s ok to purchase your ticket on intercity busses, it’s not possible on busses or trams that circulate around a city.

 You will know for the sign T outside by the door.

-Use google map to check your bus schedule in the cities
+26. Use Google map to check your bus schedule in the cities

-I used it also during my 15 days in Rome and I didn’t get lost thanks to google map, which is now available offline too, but you need to download it when you are online.
+I used it also during my 15 days in Rome and I didn’t get lost thanks to Google Maps, which is now available offline too, but you need to download it when you are online.

-In any case, I would suggest you plan ahead and decide what you absolutely MUST see and build your itinerary around it.
+In any case, I suggest you plan ahead, decide what you absolutely MUST see, and build your itinerary around it.

 You might want to have a quick look at the most popular cities or you prefer to pick a city and see as much as you can in that very same region.